Overcoming roadblocks to pursue your online education

 “It’s too expensive.”

-Attending college is a financial investment; however, at Alamo Colleges, the online programs and course offerings are less expensive than programs offered online by other colleges and universities in the region.
-With the tuition rate for all Bexar County residents at a low $99 per credit hour and the recent announcement of the new E-rate of $170 per credit hour for in-state students outside of Bexar County taking courses entirely online, Alamo Colleges continues to provide exceptional value to students.
-Once you enroll, you will have the opportunity to learn more about financial assistance programs, scholarships, and other financial options.
-In addition, it’s near impossible to put a price on the academic and career-inspired experiences that you will have as an online student.
+Attending college in person or online is a financial investment; however, at the Alamo Colleges, the fully online programs and course offerings are less expensive than programs offered online by other colleges and universities in the region.
+With the tuition rate for all Bexar County residents at a low $99 per credit hour and the new E-rate of $170 per credit hour for in-state students outside of Bexar County taking fully online courses, the Alamo Colleges continue to provide exceptional value to students.
+Once enrolled, you will also have the opportunity to learn more about financial assistance programs, scholarships, and other financial options.
+In addition, it’s near impossible to put a price on the academic and career-inspired experiences that you will have as a student in one of our fully online programs.

 “It’s too late.”

-It is never too late to pursue a higher education.
+It is never too late to pursue higher education.
 Each student follows a unique path and chooses his or her ideal time to advance.
-Part of the beauty of online courses is that they allow you, the student, to compete with only yourself.
+Part of the beauty of fully online courses and degree programs is that they allow you, the student, to compete with only yourself.
 You work remotely, pacing yourself in a way that suits you, and then engage with instructors and other students via discussions, technology, and videos.
-Many students of all ages enroll in Alamo Colleges.
-The only person telling you it’s too late is yourself.
+And, you complete all your coursework on your own time, fitting assignments into your personal schedule.
+Many students of all ages enroll in the Alamo Colleges and reap the professional benefits of our specialized and affordable programs.
+Now is the perfect time to earn your degree and arm yourself with the skills to succeed in the changing workforce post-COVID.

 “I am overwhelmed and don’t know where to start.”

 The enrollment process can be overwhelming, but it doesn’t need to be.
 The AlamoONLINE website is easy to navigate and the best place to start is alamo.edu/online/students.
 This page guides you step-by-step through the enrollment process.
-In addition to the online resources, we have full-time staff, called Enrollment Coaches, who are eager to support students.
-Call them today, if you have questions.
+In addition to the online resources, we have full-time Enrollment Coaches who are eager to support you.
+Call today!

 Contact an Enrollment Coach, today!